adriaandotcom/laspalmas.adriaan.io/_posts/2016-03-15-before-i-go.md

 <div><img src="/images/image.png"></div>

-For the people who say "Wow, that you have the possibilities!", you are wrong!
+For the people who say *"Wow, that you have the possibilities!"*, you are wrong!
 Everyone has those options, you can choose how you fill your life.
-And I truly believe there are people who can live fine by working at the same job for years in the same city as they were born, but please, everyone has the opportunities to do something else.
+I truly believe there **are** people who can live fine by working at the same job for some years in the same city as they were born, but please, everyone has the opportunities to do something else.
 So it is not great that I'm doing it, everyone can do it.
+I have the same respect for the people who can do the opposite.

 <form class="newsletter">
   <p>Enjoyed this post?
 Get the next one in your inbox!</p>